anyatibrian/loaner/README.md

 npm install
 # Install IOS packages, this will enable you to run the app on  IOS
 cd IOS && pod install
-## to run the android version of the app
+## to run the Android version of the app
 ```

 ### Step 2: Start your Application